stclib/STC/README.md

 Sometimes it is useful to extend a container type to store extra data, e.g. a comparison or allocator function pointer or a context which the function pointers can use.
 Most libraries solve this by adding an opaque pointer (void*) or function pointer(s) into the data structure for the user to manage.
-This solution has a few disadvantages: the pointers are not typesafe, and they take up space when not needed.
-STC solves this by letting the user create a container wrapper struct where both the container and extra data fields can be stored.
-The template parameters may then access the extra data using the "container_of" technique.
+Because most containers are templated, an extra template parameter, `i_aux` may be defined to extend the container with typesafe custom attributes.

 The example below shows how to customize containers to work with PostgreSQL memory management.
 It adds a MemoryContext to each container by defining the `i_aux` template parameter.